Budibase/website/content/blog/open-source-low-code-platforms/index.md

 So, we know that there are a range of different use cases for open-source, low-code platforms.
 We also know that within each of these, there’s an ever-growing number of options.
 So how are you supposed to choose the right one for your needs?

 Of course, there’s no one-size-fits-all approach here.

+For instance, the best solution for customer-facing mobile apps won't necessarily be best for internal tools.

 Instead, we need to think about the decision factors that you’ll need to consider when choosing between different tools.
 This cuts across technical and operational issues alike, so pay close attention.